onflow/flow-go/model/flow/sealing_segment.md

 initialize a new node to join the network.
 Informally, the `SealingSegment` is continuous section of recently finalized blocks that is long enough for the new node to execute its business logic.

-## history length covered by the Sealing Segment
+## History length covered by the Sealing Segment

 The `SealingSegment` is created from a `protocol.Snapshot` via the method `SealingSegment`.
 Lets denote the block that the `protocol.Snapshot` refers to as `head`.
 Per convention,